estmaria/IOS101-prework/README.md

 Submitted by: **Maria Esteban**

-**Background Color Change** is an app that displays my name, caollege, and aspirational job and changes the background color when you press the button
+**Background Color Change** is an app that displays my name, college, and aspirational job and changes the background color when you press the button

 Time spent: **1** hour spent in total